sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 ## Fateholder

-A giant arachnid with eight multicolored eyes, a fateholder fixes its prey with an unsettling gaze that can read, or even alter, the victimís past, present, and future.
+A giant arachnid with eight multicolored eyes, a fateholder fixes its prey with an unsettling gaze that can read, or even alter, the victim√≠s past, present, and future.

 **FATEHOLDER** CHALLENGE 13 LEGENDARY LARGE MONSTROSITY 10,000 XP